The Omega Code: Plot

-Cassandra delivers to Lane a warning that the prophets gave her, though he is skeptical.
-Nevertheless, the warning leads Lane to discover the decoding facility where Alexander's staff uses Rostenburg's program.
-No one else is in the facility at the time, but Lane sees that the program is running, and leafs through printouts of previously deciphered codes.
-Seeing Lane on a surveillance feed, Alexander and Dominic go to confront him.
-A disillusioned Lane accuses Alexander of "following the code like a script," and being behind the Israeli bombings.
-Confessing to Lane's charges, Alexander asks him to be "my spokesman for this new world, my visionary, my prophet."
-Believing himself to be the only rightful aspirant to the position, Dominic shoots Alexander in the head, mortally wounding him.
-Dominic immediately alerts security, claiming that Lane shot Alexander and fled.
-Lane escapes Alexander's compound, but becomes the target of a worldwide manhunt.
-Alexander is pronounced dead at a local hospital.
+Cassandra delivers to Lane a warning that the prophets gave her.
+The warning leads Lane to discover the decoding facility where Alexander's staff uses the program.
+Lane secretly leafs through printouts of previously deciphered codes and deduces what is going on.
+Alexander and Dominic, who is his apprentice, then appear.
+Alexander asks Lane to be "my spokesman for this new world, my visionary, my prophet."
+Believing himself to be the only rightful aspirant to the position, Dominic shoots Alexander dead.
+Dominic alerts security, claiming that Lane did it.
+Lane escapes and runs into Cassandra.
+She is loyal to Alexander and eventually captures him.

-Lane runs into a sympathetic Cassandra, who agrees to smuggle him onto a network jet so that he can return to his family in Los Angeles.
-Meanwhile, Satan enters Alexander's body in the hospital, causing his head wound to heal miraculously and the World Union chairman to rise from the dead.
+Meanwhile, Satan enters Alexander's body, healing it.
 Seven of the ten World Union leaders agree that Alexander will be appointed "Chancellor of the United World" in a ceremony to be held at the Temple Mount in Jerusalem, coincident with the reopening of Solomon's Temple.
-In Los Angeles, it becomes clear that Lane cannot be safely reunited with his family, which is under heavy surveillance.
-He and Cassandra end up flying back to Jerusalem, where the prophets give him the page of Rostenburg's journal containing the final code.
-Immediately thereafter, Cassandra pulls a gun on Lane, demanding the code and revealing that she is loyal to Alexander.

-At the ceremony in Jerusalem, Chairman Alexander (now Chancellor Alexander) proclaims that he has "become king and god!"
-The crowd is upset by this statement, with some devout Jewish and Muslim listeners denouncing him as a blasphemer.
-Out of the growing tumult, the two prophets appear inside the temple, identifying Alexander as the Abomination of Desolation, quoting evangelistic biblical prophecies, and predicting that they would be resurrected three days after their deaths.
+At the ceremony in Jerusalem, the now Chancellor Alexander proclaims that he has "become king and god!"
+The crowd becomes upset.
+Out of the growing tumult, the prophets appear, identifying Alexander as the Abomination of Desolation, predicting that they would be resurrected three days after their deaths.
 Alexander has Dominic kill them both, and put them on display as an example of what happens to those who oppose him.
-He leaves for his compound in Rome, as Dominic relays word to him that "the Israelis and several others are seceding."
-Alexander plots a massive military action, including a nuclear strike.
+He leaves for his compound in Rome, as Dominic says that "the Israelis and several others are seceding."
+Alexander plots a military action, including a nuclear strike.